PUBNAVETRA · A Purple Wins Instrument

 The doing.

 Closing the gap — restructuring a function, rewriting a sales motion, rebuilding the operating model.
 Requires operators, budget, and ownership of the outcome.
-Done by the organisation and its partners.
+Done by you and your partners.

 Execution Risk Governance